virtualnobi/MediaFiler/HOWTO-CONFIGURE.md

 If you want to be able to view (and edit) images with an external program, you can tell MediaFiler how to invoke this program.
 I use IrfanView, which can be downloaded from [http://www.irfanview.com/](http://www.irfanview.com/), but you may use any other image viewer or editor.

-See section Advanced Settings>Configuration File>viewer-image in [https://github.com/virtualnobi/MediaFiler/blob/master/HOWTO-USE.md](https://github.com/virtualnobi/MediaFiler/blob/master/HOWTO-USE.md) to learn how to configure an external program for viewing images.
+See section `Advanced Settings>Configuration File>viewer-image` below to learn how to configure an external program for viewing images.

 ### Videos